 It collects a series of interactive and multimedia lessons about a lot of topics and in different languages.

 – lyrics training: for those who like to learn languages with songs.
 Lyrics training is made with fill-in-the-blank exercises using the lyrics of the most famous songs of the present and the past.

 – seterra: engaging quizzes about geography that can be used in the class as great support for your lessons.

-Some organizations that work in education have created their own online web site in order to spread their ideas in the internet.
+Some organizations that work in education have created their own online website in order to spread their ideas on the internet.

-Teachers can find already prepared lessons which they can just study, download and submit to the class.
+Teachers can find already prepared lessons that they can just study, download and submit to the class.
 There are also inspiring posters to stick to the schools’ halls and great awareness-raising videos.

 At this link, you can discover more about our “Digital Game-Based Learning & Augmented Reality for Schools” course.

 Science fiction or reality?
 Maybe the schools of the future will be full of students wearing special lenses and goggles with sensors that will guide avatars into simulated worlds where they can experience virtual realities and learn more effectively and safely.